 It is nowadays used in very significant occasions like welcoming delegates of other countries.
 It usually takes you 1 hour to visit all the buildings if you don’t want to watch the movie freely displayed.
 This place doesn’t focus on exhibiting the war, but it displays lush gardens, secret rooms, special rooms, antique furniture… Moreover, take your time to go underground the building to see how Vietnamese people worked secretly in the war years ago.
 You can feel the lack of fresh air, the narrowness which can make you stuffy and afraid.

 Address: 135 Nam Ky Khoi Nghia, Ben Thanh Ward, District 1, Ho Chi Minh City

 Fee: 40.000 VND

 Visiting time: 8:00 – 11:00; 13:00 – 16:00

 Well, this is one of the most well-known historical buildings of the city which you must visit.
 It is located near the Independence Palace, next to 30/4 Park where you can take your time to have a sit and enjoy local coffee and watch the moving of the city.

-Going inside the cathedral, you might be shocked of its furniture and features.
-It is used today for visitors and people who come for worshipping.
+Going inside the cathedral, you might be shocked by its furniture and features.
+It is used today for visitors and people who come for worship.
 Outside the cathedral is a garden with the statue of Our Lady of Peace.

-However, from July 2017, the cathedral has been on the period of restoration.
-Because of the damage of time, after 137 years working, the cathedral has damaged so much that it has to be reconstructed.
+However, since July 2017, the cathedral has been on the period of restoration.
+Because of the damage of time, after 137 years of working, the cathedral has been damaged so much that it has to be reconstructed.
 Therefore, it is quite hard to visit to protect visitors from any risks caused by the construction.
 However, people can go here to worship every morning through a small gate in front of the building.
-It is estimated to reconstruct it until 2023.
+It is estimated to reconstruct it by 2023.

 Address: 01 Cong xa Paris, Ben Nghe Ward, District 1, Ho Chi Minh City